EnvisionMindCa/OS-Agent/README.md

   responding while they execute.
 The VM is created when a chat session starts and reused for all subsequent tool calls.

+Sessions share state through an in-memory registry so that only one generation can run at a time.
+Messages sent while a response is being produced are ignored unless the assistant is waiting for a tool result—in that case the pending response is cancelled and replaced with the new request.

 The application injects a robust system prompt on each request.
 The prompt guides the model to plan tool usage, execute commands sequentially and verify results before replying.
 It is **not** stored in the chat history but is